 To troubleshoot your Rangoon experience, here are some helpful tips for successful results.

-- Remove air- from wontons when folding to prevent air pockets.
+- Remove air- from wontons when folding to prevent any air pockets.
 Otherwise, they can burst when frying and you’ll end up with brown cheese bits floating in your oil.
 (Quick tip- remove those bits with a slotted spoon after each batch if necessary.)

 Can I Bake Crab Rangoons?